Apple HomePod review: Only Siri fans should consider this bass bomb

 Pro: It offers low-distortion audio at loud volumes

-As Apple’s late CEO Steve Jobs used to say about design, “it’s not just what it looks like and feels like.
+As Apple’s late CEO Steve Jobs used to say about design, “It’s not just what it looks like and feels like.
 Design is how it works.”
 Since it’s supposed to be a speaker first and foremost, how HomePod works (and doesn’t work) is more important to me than how it looks.
 Over the years, I’ve come to expect excellent audio performance from any speaker at or above the $300 price point, and though the $349 iPod Hi-Fi fell short of that mark, it was a rare exception.

 The two most positive things I can say about HomePod’s audio performance are that it can be turned up louder than one would ever expect from its size, and that it does a very good job of controlling the performance of its speaker drivers at all volume levels.
 When Apple’s Phil Schiller introduced the HomePod, he said that it would “rock the house,” and that description is fairly accurate.